 On average, employees at Bank of America give their company a 4.0 rating out of 5.0 - which is 5% higher than the average rating for all companies on CareerBliss.
-The happiest Bank of America employees are Contract Underwriters submitting an average rating of 4.9 and Operations Analysts with a rating of 4.8.
+The happiest Bank of America employees are Operations Analysts submitting an average rating of 4.8 and QA Leads also with a rating of 4.8.

 "Huge, professional and employee friendly environment.
 Highly recommend for hard working people."

 "I'm new to the company.
 It's strong.
 The only noticeable thing is the 'contractor' versus employee relationship.
 It's a bit overboard."

 "I've worked at Bank of America for 5 years.
 It's a company with lots of opportunity and a very good volunteer program.
 They also are pretty good at communications with town halls and such.
 Depending where you work in the bank there are lots of career mobility that can happen."

 "Nice .
 They do what they say."